 - Work with one at a time.
 You may be tempted to divide your budget among multiple third parties to see which one drives the best results, but keep in mind that it’s best to test them one at a time.
 Your business can only appear once on Google, so it’s difficult to test multiple third parties at once.

 - Educate yourself.
-It doesn’t take much time to get up to speed with how Google My Business works and understand how to use its features.
-Review the resources and FAQs for a basic introduction to Google My Business, then explore the Help Center to find answers to specific questions.
-Understanding how Google My Business works will help you make more informed decisions when working with a third party.
+It doesn’t take much time to get up to speed with how Business Profile works and understand how to use its features.
+Review the resources and FAQs for a basic introduction to Business Profile, then explore the Help Center to find answers to specific questions.
+Understanding how Business Profile works will help you make more informed decisions when working with a third party.

 - Trust experience.
-Companies that have managed hundreds of businesses on Google are more likely to have expertise with Google My Business.
+Companies that have managed hundreds of businesses on Google are more likely to have expertise with Business Profile.
 Before you hire a third party, talk to its staff members to understand their previous experience managing businesses on Google.

 - Evaluate your performance.
-You can find a wide range of insights in your Google My Business account that can give you info about how customers are finding and interacting with your business on Google.
-Spend time each month reviewing your listing’s performance and evaluating the results you’re getting from working with a third party.
+You can find a wide range of insights in your Business Profile account that can give you info about how customers are finding and interacting with your business on Google.
+Spend time each month reviewing your profile's performance and evaluating the results you’re getting from working with a third party.
 Check for things like updated photos and current business hours, as well as changes in how customers are discovering your business online.

 Many third parties represent the best interests of their clients, but some third parties are less reputable.
 Here’s a list of red flags to watch out for when selecting and working a third party:

 - Not being transparent.
-You have a right to know how users are interacting with your business, including specific data (like the number of views and clicks on your business listing).
+You have a right to know how users are interacting with your business, including specific data (like the number of views and clicks on your Business Profile).